6 Software Training Use Cases for Virtual Training Labs

 1. End User Training

 End users include anyone who will use a software product.
-Virtual training labs provide end users with a virtual, hands-on training environment that lets them experience the software they will eventually use, but in a consequence-free sandbox.
+Virtual IT labs provide end users with a virtual, hands-on training environment that lets them experience the software they will eventually use, but in a consequence-free sandbox.

 To be clear, a virtual lab is not a simulation.
 Rather, it is the actual product, but in a non-production environment so that it is safe for users to freely experiment without affecting the actual production environment.